arielsanchezmora/vSphere-67-Upgrade-to-7u3/README.md

 https://interopmatrix.vmware.com/Interoperability

-For example, SRM requires to be at version to be compatible with vSphere 7u3.
+For example, SRM is required to be at version 8.5 to be compatible with vSphere 7u3:

 ![SRM and vCenter version dependencies](https://raw.githubusercontent.com/arielsanchezmora/vSphere-67-Upgrade-to-7u3/main/images/vSphere67-Upgrade-7u3-image8.jpg)